cse110-sp21-group31/cse110-sp21-group31/admin/misc/onboarding.md

 Before you run this for the first time, you will need to run `npm install` inside the `source` folder if you have not already done so.

 Ensure that you are inside the `source` folder, then run `npm run docs`.
 This will use JSDoc to generate documentation that is stored in `source/out`.
-For more details, see [NPM Scripts Docs](../../specs/adrs/npm_scripts.md).
+For more details, see [NPM Scripts Docs](../../specs/adrs/npm_scripts.md) and [DevOps Pipeline Docs](../../specs/adrs/devops_pipeline.md).